ManjuLanjewar/VSD_HDP/README.md

 In detailed placement, the tool changes the position of cells post global placement so as to legalise them.
 Legalisation occurs in Detailed Placement.
 This will give rise to new timing violations as the postions of cells will be minutely changed and hence the wire lengths (capacitances) will also change.
 This will have to be optimised to progress forward.

 The first step in placement and routing is binding the netlist with physical cells.
 This means taking every component in the netlist and giving them a proper width and height.
 These widths and heights are taken from the library.
+Library will have following infrmation: height and widhth, delay information of of each and every cell and required conditions of particular cell Ex. at what condition F/F sends output i.e. When condition?, various flavours of cells available based on timing condition and based on sapce available on floorplan.
 The library has various options of widths and heights for the same cell (bigger is faster).

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/8a4f5870-4bb1-4dd9-9b6d-b182262b6585)